What is Multi-Factor Authentication? And, Why We ALL Need it!

 Organisations of all shapes and sizes should be concerned about cybersecurity.
 Hackers are targeting smaller and smaller companies as they’re often softer, underprepared targets.
 Don’t become the next victim.

-When used correctly, multi-factor authentication can give you remarkable peace of mind in the battle against hacking and phishing attempts.
+When used correctly, multi-factor authentication can give you remarkable peace of mind in the battle against hacking and the social engineering behind phishing attempts.

 If you’re interested in adding an extra layer of protection to your sensitive cloud services, databases, and other digital resources, ask us about AuthPoint.
 Enjoy secure access control for just 8p per user, per day – and if you have more than 50 users, it’s even less!